pranavik123/pranavik123/README.md

 - 👋 Hi, I’m @pranavik123
-- 👀 I’m interested in coding.
+- 👀 I’m interested in developing new things through coding.
+I like to learn new things.
 - 🌱 I’m currently a final year student at CMR Institute of Technolofy
 - 📫 How to reach me :-pranavi.k2110@gmail.com